pnxtech/hydra-router/README.md

 In the diagram above an API request is being made to the offers service.
 The request arrives through an AWS Elastic Load Balancer and is directed to an instance of a HydraRouter.
 We can see the network topology on the left showing load-balanced hydra-routers and multiple instances of two services, the offers service and the suggestion service.

 On the right is a zoomed in view, where we see that the router matches the request against registered routes.
-It detects a match on `v1/offers/validate/:phone/:code` and uses that information to directed the request to an offers service.
+It detects a match on `v1/offers/validate/:phone/:code` and uses that information to direct the request to an offers service.

 > ☕ **The key takeaway here is that this happens automatically without the need to update configuration and infrastructure.
 This works using Hydra's built-in service discovery and routing functionality.**